facebookresearch/hydra/website/docs/tutorial/10_simple_cli_app.md

 sidebar_label: Simple command line application
 ---

-This is a simple Hydra application that print your configuration.
+This is a simple Hydra application that prints your configuration.
 The `my_app` function is a place holder for your code.
 We will slowly evolve this example to show-case more Hydra features.